Reinforcement Unlearning via Group Relative Policy Optimization: Preliminaries

 In other words, we require that the unlearned model incur essentially the same empirical risk on the retained set as the original model.
 Intuitively, although the parameters $\theta^\prime$ (and hence the loss at those parameters) may shift slightly, the overall ``shape'' of the loss landscape around the retained examples -- and thus the model's behavior on them -- remains effectively unchanged.

 \paragraph{(2) Generalization Condition}

 where $\ell\colon \mathcal{Y} \times \mathcal{Y}\to\mathbb{R}_{\ge0}$ denotes the per-example loss measuring discrepancy between prediction and true label.
-This ensures that, in expectation, the unlearned model generalizes to unseen data just as well as the original.
+This ensures that, in expectation, the unlearned model generalizes to unseen data as well as the original model.

 \textbf{Exact Unlearning (Expectation‐based).} To avoid pathologies arising from comparing empirical losses on different datasets, we define exact unlearning in terms of the \emph{expected} empirical risk under the randomness of retraining or unlearning.
 Let